Degaussing: An Introduction

 The controlled application of degaussers to the process involved in the production & operation of magnetic media can achieve considerable savings.
 For a start, many operators who do not currently degauss, simply throw away suspect media that, with a careful process of degaussing applied to it, would have a considerable extended life.
 Many operators claim benefit of up to four times the useful life of some types of media.

 Further direct & indirect savings can also be achieved.
 Quality of performance of the media has a very high value, although it would be difficult to qualify.
-Indirectly, there are additional cost savings to producers and to end users due to the considerable reduction of "down time" of computers and data processing apparatus arising from faulty or imperfect magnetic media being used.
-Diskette duplicators claim to gain upwards of 25% better production yields directly attributable to degaussing their bulk bland diskettes, prior to processing.
+Indirectly, there are additional cost savings to producers and to end users due to the considerable reduction of “down time” of computers and data processing apparatus arising from faulty or imperfect magnetic media being used.
+Diskette duplicators claim to gain upwards of 25% better production yields directly to degaussing their bulk bland diskettes, prior to processing.

 Another benefit is that magnetic media is very difficult to dispose of.
 If it is burned, it emits toxic fumes, if it is buried, it is not biodegradable.
 By re-using your media as many times as possible, you are adding you your company’s recycling programme.

 The amount of magnetic media used in the broadcast, computer and software industries has resulted in professional users striving to achieve higher quality and efficiency, whilst at the same time searching for cost savings.
-By degaussing magnetic media using "deep erasure", created by powerful magnetic fields, users or producers find that previously recorded data, or certification signal can be eliminated completely from tapes, cassettes or cartridges.
+By degaussing magnetic media using “deep erasure,” created by powerful magnetic fields, users or producers find that previously recorded data, or certification signal can be eliminated completely from tapes, cassettes or cartridges.
 The effectiveness that this method of erasure achieves far exceeds that of DC erasure (this is the method that is used in hard disk drives).

 Points to Consider When Choosing a Degausser

-1. Type of media used: What formats do you need to be degaussed?
+What formats do you need to be degaussed?
 Different degaussers can handle different types of media.

-2. Volume of media: How much media do you need to degauss and in what sort of timeframe?
+How much media do you need to degauss and in what sort of timeframe?

-3. Density of media: Magnetic media varies in its density.
+Magnetic media varies in its density.
 You will need a degausser with enough power to completely erase data on your media.

-4. Type of Operation: Manual or Automatic.
+Manual or Automatic.
 Do you have enough time to erase tapes manually or would you prefer an automated system?

-5. Proposed location of degausser: How much room do you have for a degausser?
+How much room do you have for a degausser?

 Who uses a Degausser?